thery/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

-Like assumption interpretation view hints, goal interpretation ones are user defined lemmas stored (see section :ref:`views_and_reflection_ssr`) in the ``Hint View`` database bridging the possible gap between the type of term 0 and the type of the goal.
+Like assumption interpretation view hints, goal interpretation ones are user defined lemmas stored (see section :ref:`views_and_reflection_ssr`) in the ``Hint View`` database bridging the possible gap between the type of ``term`` and the type of the goal.